Materials

 Get a value parameter found for a specified material.
 Specify flexible value input parameter to assign custom material parameter as string value.

 Retrieves the name of a material assigned to an object.
-If multiple materials are assigned to the same object, returns the first one.
+By default, if multiple materials are assigned to the same object, returns the first one.

 texture from text

-Creates an image from specified text and returns it in Data URI format.
+Creates an image from specified text and returns it in Data URL format.

 Parameters: